denko-rb/mruby-denko/README.md

 3. Set the target to your chip with `idf.py set-target <YOUR_CHIP>`, where `<YOUR_CHIP>` is one of: `esp32`, `esp32s2` or `esp32s3`.

-4. These files are symlinked to the top directory so you can easily edit them to customize your build:
+4. These files are symlinked to the top directory for convenience, so you can customize your build:
-    - `main.rb` : The mruby script that runs automatically when the microcontroller starts up.
+    - `main.rb` : The mruby script that will run automatically when the microcontroller starts
-    - `mrbgem.rake` : Adds high-level peripheral drivers from Denko to the build.
-The ESP32 is limited on storage and RAM.
-Unlike larger systems where everything from Denko can fit comfortably in RAM, you'll need to tailor your build to suit your needs.
-Disable peripheral drivers you aren't using, or even whole interfaces like I2C or SPI.
+    - `mrbgem.rake` : Adds high-level peripheral drivers from Denko to the build
-    - `esp32_build_config.rb` : Adds low-level hardware drivers and mruby core gems to the build.
-Apart from Wi-Fi and MQTT, only edit this if you really need to save resources, and know what you're doing.
+    - `esp32_build_config.rb` : Adds low-level hardware drivers and mruby core gems to the build

+    **Note:** The ESP32 has limited resources, so all drivers can't be included all the time.
+Disable peripheral drivers you don't need, or whole interfaces like I2C or SPI.
+Wi-Fi and MQTT can safely be disabled as well, but avoid the mruby core gems unless you really know what you're doing.

 5. Buld with: `idf.py build`